May 1978

 6

-At a joint news conference at United Nations headquarters in New York with TV talk-show host David Frost and RSO Records chief Robert Stigwood, the Bee Gees announce the launching of a unique concept: Music for UNICEF benefit concerts by major rock and pop music stars.
+At a joint news conference at United Nations headquarters in New York City with TV talk-show host David Frost and RSO Records chief Robert Stigwood, the Bee Gees announce the launching of a unique concept: Music for UNICEF benefit concerts by major rock and pop music stars.

 7